Two Year Tracker Mortgages

 Are they a good idea right now?

-While we can’t advise on whether a tracker mortgage is a good idea for you – you’d need to speak to an expert – most people prefer that their mortgage repayments stay roughly the same, or become cheaper, over time.
-So, a two-year tracker mortgage would suit them best when the base rate is expected to remain steady, or fall, within the next two years.
+While we can’t advise whether a tracker mortgage is a good idea, you’d need to speak to an expert.
+Most people prefer that their mortgage repayments stay roughly the same or become cheaper over time.
+So, a two-year tracker mortgage would suit them best when the base rate is expected to remain steady or fall within the next two years.

-For example, if you had signed up for a two-year tracker mortgage at the start of 2020, when the base rate was 0.75%, your initial rate may have been around 1.75-2.75%.
-In March 2020, the base rate fell to 0.1% and remained there until December 2021, so your mortgage repayments would have become cheaper.
+For example, if you had signed up for a two-year tracker mortgage at the start of 2020 when the base rate was 0.75%, your initial rate may have been around 1.75-2.75%.
+In March 2020, the base rate fell to 0.1%, which remained until December 2021, so your mortgage repayments would have become cheaper.

-Since then, and up to September 2023, the Bank of England base rate has gone up 14 consecutive times in a row.
+Since then, and up to September 2023, the Bank of England base rate has increased 14 consecutive times.
+However, since August 2024, the rate has been cut four times and is currently 4% (October 2025).

-So, if you choose a two-year tracker mortgage now, you should be aware that your mortgage repayments could increase while inflation remains high.
+So, if you choose a two-year tracker mortgage now, you should know that your mortgage repayments could increase while inflation remains high.
 While it is also possible that they could fall at some point (since we can’t predict the future), that possibility currently looks much less likely.

-Other variable rate mortgages are also likely to rise, and could potentially rise by more than the Bank of England base rate.
-Fixed-rate mortgages, on the other hand, will remain the same throughout the initial term (e.g. two years, three years, or five years).
+Other variable rate mortgages are also likely to rise, potentially by more than the Bank of England base rate.
+Fixed-rate mortgages, on the other hand, will remain the same throughout the initial term (e.g., two years, three years, or five years).

 We're so confident in our service, we guarantee it.